thosgood/this-weeks-finds/markdown/week5.md

 ones, that is, the ones that aren't direct sums of other ones.
 I guess I'll leave it at that.

-2) David Kazhdan and Iakov Soibelman, Representations of the quantized function algebras, 2-categories and Zamolodchikov tetrahedra equations, Harvard University preprint.
+2) David Kazhdan and Iakov Soibelman, "Representations of the quantized function algebras, 2-categories and Zamolodchikov tetrahedra equations", Harvard University, preprint.

 In this terse paper, Kazhdan and Soibelman construct a braided monoidal 2-category using quantum groups at roots of unity.
 As I've said a few